ClecioJung/PI-VHDL/README.md

 ![Controller waveforms 1](control1.jpg)

-A second experiment is presented in the figure below (setpoint in yellow and feedback in blue).
+A second experiment (in the same plant) is presented in the figure below (setpoint in yellow and feedback in blue).
 Now, the controller gains are adjusted to $K_p = 1.0$ and $T_i = 0.01 s$.
 The sampling frequency and sampling time are the same as the experiment above.

 ![Controller waveforms 2](control2.jpg)